-the group and Council's financial statements give a true and fair view of the financial position of the group and Council and the group and Council's income and ω year; and expenditure for the have been properly prepared in accordance with the CIPFA/LASAAC code of practice on local authority accounting and prepared in accordance with the Local Audit and Accountability Act 2014.
+- the group and Council's financial statements give a true and fair view of the financial position of the group and Council and the group and Council's income and expenditure for the year; and - have been properly prepared in accordance with the CIPFA/LASAAC code of practice on local authority accounting and prepared in accordance with the Local Audit and Accountability Act 2014.

 We are also required to report whether other information published together with the audited financial statements (including the Annual Governance Statement (AGS), Narrative Report and Pension Fund Financial Statements), is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.

-Our audit work was completed remotely during July to October.
-Our findings are summarised on pages 8 to 34.
+Our audit work was completed largely remotely during July to October.
+Our findings are summarised on pages 7 to 34.
 The Council's single entity draft financial statements alongside a full suite of working papers were submitted for audit in early July in line with the agreed timetable.
 The group financial statements and supporting working papers were submitted to us on 04 August.
-As in previous years, the quality of the financial statements and supporting working papers were submitted by the small number of presentation and disclosure issues identified during our audit.
+As in previous years, the quality of the financial statements and supporting working papers continues to be high evidenced by the small number of presentation and disclosure issues identified during our audit.
 Your corporate finance team engages well with the audit process and responds to our audit queries.
 There were however delays to the audit process caused by several factors.
-These factors are set out in more detail on page 8.
+These factors are set out in more detail on page 7.